miker704/Strife/patches2.md

     - Changed sessions component from class based to functional based component.
     - Reworked the qr spinner animation for sessions sign in form page replaced the clearinterval variable with a useref variable instead which clears the the setinterval timer upon switch forms or leaving the component.
     - Replaced Normal Select Input with a mui select input component instead to have more style control for sessions form.
+    - Moved old session sign in container to deprecated.
 ## Backend Changes

 - Discord does allow channels with name of more than 100 characters long but instead of erroring out it splices the name after the 100 character and creates it.
 So changes to the backend to prevent channel if the name fails to fall in a specified range between 1 and 100 characters.